panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 commentsThreadId: javascript-scope-gotchas
 ---

-In JavaScript a code block, a function or module create scopes for variables.
-The interesting part is that a variable is accessible only within its scope.
+In JavaScript, a code block, a function, or module create scopes for variables.
 For example, the `if` code block creates a scope for the variable `message`:

 ```javascript{3,5}
 if (true) {